jstitch/MambuPy/docs/source/index.rst

 You must configure your Mambu account for allowing an API user to connect with it for this functionality to work.

-Look at :doc:`mambu_rest` for the documentation of this way of using MambuPy.
+Look at :doc:`mambu_rest_v2` for the documentation of this way of using MambuPy.

-Also, for more information, look at the MambuStruct class and all the classes inheriting from it.
-MambuPy implements this at the :py:mod:`MambuPy.rest` module.

 MambuPy for Database Backup
 ---------------------------